 Have a look at the images with your class.
-These have come from the archives of the Royal Society.
+These have come from the archives of the Royal Society and can be found on the picture library site.
 Here are some questions you might like to discuss as a group.

 Why were scientists sending this information to the Royal Society?

 The Royal Society was founded in 1660.
 A group of scientists regularly met to exchange ideas, conduct experiments, and debate scientific theories.
 But not all scientists could be there in person.
 Scientists living in other places - especially those abroad - could join in the exchange of ideas by writing letters to this central organisation.
 They might also send books, pictures and objects.
 All this material now forms the Royal Society's archive.